Port Bienville Accident Attorneys

-Port Bienville, MS has its own railroad—the Port Bienville Shortline Railroad—which connects with CSX Transportation.
-The port’s access road connects directly to U.S. Highway 90 about 10 miles from Interstate 10, and 18 miles from the intersection of Interstates 10, 12, and 59.
-Adjacent to the industrial park is the Stennis International Airport, a general aviation airport.
+Port Bienville has its own railroad—the Port Bienville Shortline Railroad—which connects with CSX Transportation.
+The port’s access road connects directly to U.S. Highway 90 about ten miles from Interstate 10, and 18 miles from the intersection of Interstates 10, 12, and 59.
+Adjacent to the industrial park is Stennis International Airport.

-The Jones Act, general maritime law, Longshore and Harbor Workers’ Compensation Act, and other state and federal laws protect the rights of seamen and maritime workers who have been injured or fallen ill on the job.
+The Jones Act, general maritime law, the Longshore and Harbor Workers’ Compensation Act, and other state and federal laws protect the rights of seamen and maritime workers who have been injured or fallen ill on the job.
 Our attorneys see it as our mission to protect these rights to the fullest extent in order to help the injured begin rebuilding and moving on with their lives.
 Whether you were injured by equipment failure, an explosion, or a shipyard accident of some kind, you should contact an experienced maritime injury attorney for help.
 Our offshore injury lawyers serve Mississippi maritime workers, and we can evaluate your case for free and help you get the answers you need.